-We hope this article will be your guiding light to help make decisions on the value of a UV pond filter and if using a UV sterilizer, or UV clarifier, for algae control in your pond is really the best option for your setup.
+We hope this article will be your guiding light to determining the value of using a UV sterilizer or filter in your pond.

 Whether you are purchasing for the first time or investing in replacement bulbs for your UV filter, this will explain the technology, how it works, and the issues you can and can’t resolve with UV sterilization.

 To be clear: despite often being referred to as a “UV pond filter,” UV sterilizers & clarifiers for ponds will not actually filter the water – they use a UV light to kill ALL algae and microorganisms in the biological cycle.

 In this article, see how using a natural solution in your pond maintenance routine will reduce the harmful disease-carrying microorganisms and algae in your pond with a healthier living environment for all.

 Table of Contents – UV Pond Filter Guide